Academic affairs policies serve as the foundation of shared governance between the

 FDL Resources:

-For further inquiries or assistance with academic affairs policies or need a consultation,
+For further inquiries or assistance with academic affairs policies or need a consultation, faculty members may contact Faculty Success.

 For access to all current UNT policies see the UNT Policy Manual.